 The Reports menu on the left-hand side of the dashboard gives you access to more detailed reporting.
 Let’s take a look at the areas covered and the insights which can be gleaned from them.

 It’s always important to know where your users are coming from.
-This can tell if your co-branding venture is paying off, whether the influencers or bloggers you’ve aligned with are linking back to you or whether your social campaigns are effective.
+This can tell if your co-branding venture is paying off, whether the influencers or bloggers you’ve reached out to with are linking back to you or whether your social campaigns are effective.

 Behaviour reports provide an insight into how users behave on your website.
 It’s a great way to determine what content is working and what isn’t.